Supervised learning with probabilistic morphisms and kernel mean embeddings: Introduction

 \subsection{Organization of this article}

 This article is organized into several sections as follows.

 Section \ref{sec:unified}: Bounded s-Probabilistic Morphisms.
 In this section, we introduce the concept of a bounded s-probabilistic morphism, which extends the notion of a probabilistic morphism.
+Bounded s-probabilistic morphisms are useful for our investigation of variations of probabilistic morphisms.
 We characterize a regular conditional probability measure $\mu_{\Yy|\Xx}$ among bounded s-probabilistic morphisms as a solution to a linear operator equation (Theorem \ref{thm:marginal}).
 Additionally, this section includes various technical results that will be utilized in later parts of the paper.

 Section \ref{sec:gen}: Generative Model of Supervised Learning.
 In Section \ref{sec:gen}, we utilize probabilistic morphisms to introduce the concept of a generative model of supervised learning and the notion of a correct loss function.
 Drawing on the results from Section \ref{sec:unified}, we illustrate these concepts using examples such as the Fisher-Wald setting of density estimation and Vapnik's setting of conditional probability estimation.
-We propose the concept of generalizability of a learning algorithm using inner measure (Definition \ref{def:genbi}) and provide a sufficient condition for the generalizability of a learning algorithm (Theorem \ref{thm:uniform}, Lemma \ref{lem:uniform}), Furthermore, we discuss the relationship between these concepts and classical notions of generalizability.
+We propose the concept of consistency of a learning algorithm using inner measure (Definition \ref{def:genbi}), which is equivalent to the concept of convergence in outer probability (Remark \ref{rem:genbi}), and provide a sufficient condition for the consistency of a learning algorithm (Theorem \ref{thm:uniform}).
+Furthermore, we discuss the relationship between these concepts and classical notions of consistency (Remarks \ref{rem:genbi}, \ref{rem:csl2}).
 We also introduce the concept of a C-empirical risk minimizing (C-ERM) algorithm, which guarantees the existence of such algorithms for any statistical learning model (Definition \ref{def:aserm}, Remark \ref{rem:cerm}).